processone/docs.ejabberd.im/content/admin/upgrade/from_17.11_to_18.01.md

----
-title: Upgrade to ejabberd 18.01
+# Upgrade to ejabberd 18.01
----

-# Ejabberd upgrade process

 There is no significant change in code and database since 17.11.
 There is no specific upgrade procedure.